-This document will introduce you to more design possibilities in the construction of Flash Buttons.
-For more resources on performing specific actions with buttons, refer to Additional Information at the bottom of this document.
+This document introduces you to more design possibilities in the construction of Flash Buttons.
+For more resources on performing specific actions with buttons, see Additional Information at the bottom of this document.

 Hit states are important to understand when designing a complex button.
 Its shape and area represent the active area of the button.
 Become familiar and comfortable with the Hit state.

 The Up, Over and Down states of a button may be left empty.
 If these states are empty, the Hit state must then be defined (contain content).

 When the Up state of the button is empty or 'invisible', the button is represented on the Stage by a blue shape equivalent to the content in the next Keyframe within the button.
 This blue shape will not be visible in your final movie.
 See the Example to see how this works.

 See the Example to see how this works.

 Note: Movie clips cannot be tested in the Flash editor.
 You will need to do a Control > Test Movie or export it as a .swf file to test.

 To create this effect, move the Hit state elements to a different area of the Stage than elements in the Over state of the button.
 This will work for simple rollover effects.
 The active area of the button, will then be located in a different area onstage than the rollover effect.
 See the Example to see how this works

 Download Windows source file advanced_buttons.zip (17 K)